-Visit these time-related spots in Greenwich and discover how time-keeping, astronomy, global exploration and world communications are all intricately linked.
+Visit the home of Greenwich Mean Time and discover how time-keeping, astronomy, global exploration and world communications are all intricately linked.

 Take time to stand astride the world-famous Prime Meridian, watch the iconic Time Ball drop, set your watch to the first public clock to show GMT, and admire John Harrison's intricate timepieces in the Royal Observatory.
 All have been instrumental for the world as we know it today.